 Another great day out for walkers, Dover Castle is a 10-mile hike from Saga’s Head Office in Folkestone along the stunning White Cliffs and the North Downs Way coastal path.

-For more than 20 centuries, Dover Castle has, in one form or another, stood guard over the gateway to England.
+For more than 2,000 years, Dover Castle has, in one form or another, stood guard over the gateway to England.
 It is often referred to as the ‘Key to England’ and here you can walk down to the Secret Wartime Tunnels from World War Two and, by complete contrast, enjoy King Henry II’s medieval court, all in one day.

 Deal Castle is just under ten miles further north of Dover along the South Foreland Heritage Coast in Kent and is one of King Henry VIII’s finest examples of a Tudor artillery castle.